UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/integers.rst

 The number :console:`2` isn't stored directly, its binary representation is.

-The number of bits used to store an integer varies depending on the operating system of the computer and the architecture of the processor present, and how many bits you ask for.
+The number of bits used to store an integer varies depending on the operating system of the computer, the architecture of the processor present, and how many bits you ask for.
 As a default, many computers use 32 bits.
 In this case, :console:`2` would be stored in the computer memory as :console:`0000 0000 0000 0000 0000 0000 0000 0010`.

-Negative numbers are stored using `2's complement format <https://en.wikipedia.org/wiki/Two%27s_complement/>`_, which you'll learn about in Digital Electronics courses.
+Negative numbers are stored using `2's complement format <https://en.wikipedia.org/wiki/Two%27s_complement/>`_, which you'll learn about in digital electronics courses.
 Briefly, the *left-most* bit as we're writing them is used as a sign bit. :console:`0` represents a positive number, while :console:`1` indicates that a negative number is present.
 As examples:

 - :console:`3` would be stored as :console:`0000 0000 0000 0000 0000 0000 0000 0011`.
 - :console:`-2` would be stored as :console:`1111 1111 1111 1111 1111 1111 1111 1110`.`